ianepreston/ianepreston.github.io/_posts/2020-02-15-windows-ds-software.md

 ### Caveat

 These instructions work fine on my home computer.
-I'm having an issue doing it on my work machine.
-I have [an issue](https://github.com/pyenv-win/pyenv-win/issues/176) open on the pyenv-win github page.
+On my work computer it works ok except I get an error saying ```The system cannot find the path specified.``` before every command.
+Seems to run fine though.
+I opened [an issue](https://github.com/pyenv-win/pyenv-win/issues/176) on the pyenv-win github page but the maintainer was not very helpful (which is their right, we're all volunteers).
 Also, if you have WSL just do your pure python stuff in there.
 [Hypermodern python](https://cjolowicz.github.io/posts/hypermodern-python-01-setup/) is a great guide for that.

 ### Instructions